<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=211092899458802&amp;ev=PageView&amp;noscript=1">

 Navigate to LOTAMs

-Access the LOTAMs page from sidebar in the Missions dashboard.
+Access the LOTAM page from sidebar on the Missions dashboard.

 The LOTAMs List

 This window displays a list of your organisation's LOTAMs.
-You can view, edit and clone notices from here, as well as create new notices.
+You can create new notices, view, edit and clone existing notices here.

 • To view the details of a notice, simply click on it's name in the leftmost column.